magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 </html>
 ```

-For the moment there are only two things to be noted here:
+There are a few things to be noted here:

 1. the `<div id="content"></div>`, which represent the `root` HTML
    element to which the `CommentBox` component instance is to be
    attached;
+1. the inclusion of a JS library for rendering mardown text;
 1. the `<script type="text/babel" src="scripts/example.js"></script>`
-   `script` tag loading the `example.js` file we just coded.
+   `script` tag loading the `example.js` file we just coded

 The code contained in the `example.js` file can't be interpreter as is
 by all browsers on the market, because it uses `ECMAScript 6`, AKA